SCOLOPSIS LINEATA - (QUOY & GAIMARD, 1824)

 Distribution

-Indo-West Pacific: Andaman Sea east to Caroline Islands and New Guinea, north to Ryukyu Islands (southern Japan), south to northern Australia and New Caledonia.
+Eastern Indian Ocean, western Pacific: Andaman Sea and Cocos-Keeling Islands, east to Caroline Islands and New Ireland (Papua New Guinea), north to Kochi Prefecture (Japan), south to northern Australia and New Caledonia.

 Biology